-Our grief and bereavement staff is trained to provide the guidance and support needed to help sort through thoughts and feelings people often experience after a loss.
-Our groups are professional led by licensed counselors with a specialty training in grief, mourning and bereavement.
+Our grief and bereavement staff members are trained to provide the guidance and support needed to help sort through thoughts and feelings people often experience after a loss.
+Our groups are led by licensed counselors with a specialty training in grief, mourning and bereavement.

 We provide support and services to family and loved ones of hospice patients for 13 months following the death.
 We are there to help you through the many “firsts” without your loved one – the first birthday, the first anniversary, the first holiday, and other special occasions.

 “People die, but the relationship remains with us.
 Healing does not mean we forget.”

 Here is a testimonial from a Group participant: